rabi560/rabi560/README.md

-## Hi there 👋
+ Hi there 👋
-BSCS student passionate about programming, web development, and problem solving.
-Learning C++, Python, and exploring GitHub projects
+BSCS 3rd semester student | Learning C++, Python, SQL, and Git | Exploring projects in software development and open-source.